philc/book-notes/relationships/bringing up bebe - pamela druckerman.md

   each vegetable is inherently rich and interesting.
 Parents see it as their job to bring the child around to appreciating this.
 They believe that just as they must teach the child how to sleep, how to wait, and how to say bonjour, they must teach her how to eat."
-* Suggests talking about the expected sound sand textures of new food, to engage the child and get them to focus on it.
+* Pamela suggests talking about the expected sounds and textures of new food, to engage the child and get them to focus on it.
   * "All the French baby books I read urge parents to stay calm and cheerful at mealtimes, and above all to stay the course, even if their child doesn't take a single bite.
 'Don't force him, but don't give up on proposing it to him,' the government handbook explains.
 'Little by little,